Andres94b/Andres94b/README.md

 - I have experience automating systems in the **packaging and plastics industry**.
 - I love watching crime, science fiction, biograbhy shows and movies.
 - I enjoy cooking all kind of meals for my friends and family.
-- I use my free time to play guitar and make live looping music.
+- I use my free time playing guitar and making live looping music.
 - I am excited to explore new technologies and collaborate on impactful projects.

 ## Get in Touch